 - Carefully read all rules and procedures.
 Ignorance of any rule or procedure will not be accepted as an excuse for violation.

 - Any student found to have unauthorized materials in an examination will be charged with violation of examination rules.
+Any materials permitted for the exam MUST be printed out before the exam and brought to the exam room with you.
+NO one will be permitted to access any files on laptops during exams.

 - Exam ID’s are emailed to all students the week before exams begin.
 Students receive a different examination number for each exam.
 Please be sure to have the correct Exam ID for each exam.
 To assure the anonymity of the grading system, students will identify themselves on all law school exams by Exam ID only.
 Exam ID numbers will be assigned randomly for each exam.
 Exam numbers are randomly generated by class roster, not by student, so it is possible that you may have the same number for more than one course.